s1155003185/VCCProjectGenerator/README.md

 Note: Still in initialize version, will have full review when official release

-Note: Stage 1 Basic Structure complete.
+What news: Generate Json Object by Generation Mode (May have bug and only use property name as key) What next: Attribute of Generate Json Object by Generation Mode, Rewrite Generator as self writing

-Next Stage: Start VCC Project Manager (Multi Project Handling), including Java Interface, Thread, Form, Action, Git.
+Current Stage Objective: Start VCC Project Manager (Multi Project Handling), including Java Interface, Thread, Form, Action, Git.

 ## Features
 - Easy update project to model version instead of rewrite codebase.
 Just Update Project Genertor to newest version, execute Update and Generation.